yetanotherco/aligned_layer/README.md

 We are using [WETH](https://holesky.eigenlayer.xyz/restake/WETH) as the strategy token.

-To do so there are 2 options, either doing it through EigenLayer website and following their guide, or running the commands specified by us below:
+To do so there are 2 options, either doing it through EigenLayer's website, and following their guide, or running the commands specified by us below.

+You will need to stake a minimum of a 1000 Wei in WETH.
+We recommend to stake a maximum amount of 10 WETH.
+If you are staking more than 10 WETH please unstake any surplus over 10.

 #### Option 1:
-The eigen guide can be found [here](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts).
+EigenLayer's guide can be found [here](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts).
-You will need to stake a minimum of a 1000 wei in WETH.
-We recommend to stake a maximium amount of 10 ETH.

 #### Option 2:
 If you have ETH and need to convert it to WETH you can use the following command, that will convert 1 Eth to WETH.
 Change the parameter in ```---value``` if you want to wrap a different amount: